Skip to content

 good

-Warm enough for swimming in the pool at the base.
+Warm enough for swimming in the upper falls pool.
 Reduced water flow by August.
 Good trail conditions.

 Fall